 According to the Centers for Disease Control (CDC), as of 2015, “Deaths from prescription opioids—drugs like oxycodone, hydrocodone, and methadone—have more than quadrupled since 1999.”
-And, everyday in the U.S., 91 American citizens die of an opioid drug related overdose.
+And, every day in the U.S., 91 American citizens die of an opioid drug-related overdose.
 Obviously, there is an issue that is affecting people and families all over the country.
 And, identifying why this is happening can help us to prevent these statistics from being our own loved ones and family members.

 Cause #1: Government Economic Intervention

 This is one of the most untalked about causes of the opioid epidemic, but it should be considered.
 We know that the demographics of individuals who are being most affected by the opioid problem are those who have not benefited from government economic intervention.
 For example, the government works to create licensing and other requirements for specific jobs like doctors, lawyers, and government officials.
-But, when these regulations are put into place, there is a limit to a number of individuals who can obtain all of the requirements and work in a specific field.
+But, when these regulations are put in place, there is a limit to a number of individuals who can obtain all of the requirements and work in a specific field.
 This instills a workforce divide.
 With minimal resources, reduced hope, and financial stress, those on the side of this workforce divide who haven’t benefited from government intervention are at a higher risk for developing an addiction.